Mission, Vision, Values

 Clubs perform a wide variety of local fundraising and service projects.
 Each club assesses their community’s greatest need to determine what projects to undertake and how to distribute funds raised within the local community.

-Located in Cambridge, Ontario, eight staff provide administrative services to the Kinsmen, Kinette and Kin clubs across the country
+Located in Cambridge, Ontario, staff provide administrative services to the Kinsmen, Kinette and Kin clubs across the country.

 The Objects of the Association: